igorshulgan/quoridor/README.md

-# quoridor
+# Quoridor
-MinMax and MonteCarlo methods applied to Quoridor game
+MinMax and Monte Carlo methods applied to Quoridor game